davidfcarr/rsvpmaker/README.txt

 * Register attendees, prompting them to enter whatever information you need, including the names of guests.
 * Collect money using PayPal or Stripe.
 * Create webinars and other online events leveraging free resources like the YouTube Live service.
-* Use the Limited Time Content Gutenberg block -- a wrapper block that can include paragraphs, images, and other content -- to set a start and/or end time for the display of content.
-Useful for promoting events and limited time pricing on your home page or in the body of a blog post, without looking foolish if you forget to take down those promotions.

 In addition, the included RSVP Mail utility lets you create and format email newsletters as well as event invitations.

 * Create and edit newsletters within the WordPress block editor, rather than learning another content composer tool.
 Use dynamic blocks or shortcodes to incorporate dynamic content like lists of recent blog posts or upcoming events.
 * Power membership-oriented websites with tools for emailing all your members or just those who have or have not registered for a specific event.
-* Send email using your own web server or the integration with Mailchimp.
+* Send email using your own web server, an SMTP plugin or the integration with Mailchimp.
+(See below for details on the new integration with Postmark - recommended!)
-* NEW PREMIUM OPTION: [RSVPMaker Mailer for Postmark](https://rsvpmaker.com/rsvpmaker-postmark/) lets you send newsletters, event promotions, and other messages using the Postmark service for reliable and economical sending of both transactional messages.

 https://youtu.be/NmwN1T9s44E